renjie-liang/renjie-liang.github.io/_pages/about.md

   **On going work, will submit to WWW 2024**

-- **Efficient temporal sentence grounding in videos with multi-teacher knowledge distillation**
+- **Efficient Temporal Sentence Grounding in Videos with Multi-teacher Knowledge Distillation**

   Renjie Liang, Yiming Yang, Hui Lu, **Li Li**